MikeChen012345/resume_builder/ReadMe.md

 * Clean output directory: clean the output directory.
 This includes the PDF files that have been generated.
 * Clean saved directory: clean the saved directory.
 This includes the saved progress of the resume builder (.pkl).
 * Compile resume PDF: compile the resume PDF from a chosen .tex file.
 This is useful if you want to compile the PDF manually.
 You need to first enter a desired output filename in the "Output Filename" textbox and then choose the .tex file that you want to compile.
+* Generate LaTeX file: generate the LaTeX file from the information that you have filled in the CSV files.
+You need to first enter a desired output filename in the "Output Filename" textbox.
+Then you are prompted to choose a LaTeX template file (.tex) that you want to use (The template can be filled with example information).
+The generated LaTeX file and the compiled PDF will be saved in the `\output` folder.

+_Note: the "Generate LaTeX file" feature is very unstable and may not work properly.
+Please use it with caution.
+You can retry or manually fix the syntax error in the generated .tex file and recompile using the "Compile resume PDF" feature._

 _Note: during the generation, the software may be stuck due to waiting for responses from the url.
 Please wait patiently._